Managing key multicasting through orthogonal systems: The proposed protocol

-where each column $(c_{i,1},\dots ,c_{i,n})$ represents the coordinates of the refreshment $c_i$ with respect to $B$ (as $c_{i,j}=s_ix_j$ for $i,j=1,\dots ,n$); then $M$ represents the change of basis from the basis $C=\{ c_1, \dots ,c_n \}$ to $B$.
+where each column $(c_{i,1},\dots ,c_{i,n})$ represents the coordinates of the refreshment $\mathbf{c_i} $ with respect to $B$ (as $c_{i,j}=s_ix_j$ for $i,j=1,\dots ,n$); then $M$ represents the change of basis from the basis $C=\{ \mathbf{c_1} , \dots ,\mathbf{c_n} \}$ to $B$.
 The inverse of $M$ will reveal then $B$ in terms of the basis $C$.
-And knowing a pair $(s,c)$ would compromise all the secrets (of the other users) used to get this pair $(s,c)$, as noted at the beginning of this subsection.
+And knowing a pair $(s,\mathbf{c} )$ would compromise all the secrets (of the other users) used to get this pair $(s,\mathbf{c} )$, as noted at the beginning of this subsection.

-Therefore it is convenient that B is chosen not to be the canonical basis used to represent vectors of the vector space $V$, so that what is sent by the server is not plainly $(s_ix_1,\dots ,s_ix_n)$.
+Therefore it is convenient, as pointed out before, that $B$ is chosen not to be the canonical basis, so that what is sent by the server is not plainly $(s_ix_1,\dots ,s_ix_n)$, but its representation in another basis.

 Let us illustrate this with the following easy example: